-Originally posted on the Two Sigma Ventures blog.
+Originally published on the Two Sigma Ventures blog.
+Co-authored with Frances Schwiep.

 Data-driven software is the future.
 This shift is bringing about a new category of tools—what we call model performance monitoring (MPM).